 When does an object hold purely sentimental value?
 Does something ever hold only monetary value, or are there other forces at play?
 When does something become ‘precious’ for not so obvious reasons?
 And how do you put a price on the object?

-In this world when the dollar seems more important than ever, Tim Peel and Ali Griffin seek to challenge this state of living.
+In this world when the dollar seems more important than ever, Ali Griffin seeks to challenge this state of living.

 If we all lived according to our inner values, what would this world look like?